ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 * Create a new empty FSM implementation file in `src` named `src/new.wiget.fsm.js`
 * Use the `./tools/fsm_generate_diffs.py` tool to generate the skeleton for the new FSM implementation
 * Decide if you need any new data structures for your UI widget.
 If so, add them to `src/models.js`.
-* Device if you need any new messages to communicate between the UI and the server or between pieces of the UI.
+* Decide if you need any new messages to communicate between the UI and the server or between pieces of the UI.
   If so, add them to `src/messages.js`
 * Add the FSM implementation to a FSMController in `src/network.ui.controller.js`
 * Write the logic in the event handlers to update the models, send any messages, and change states according to the design.